 Change is always difficult.
 From the most simple things stored in the garage for years that you cannot seem to get rid of, to cultural traditions that have existed for eons.
 Now, Google is seeking to annihilate, smash, destroy, our beloved password that we all tend to have a love-hate relationship with.

 Passwords drive us all crazy.
 It seems everything you access requires one.
 It was not that long ago that a person only needed one password to recall.
 Those were the days of Internet infancy, from 1995- 2003, when hackers and security risks were at minimum because they were just learning their own trade.

 Google’s new security features for phones might follow the same course of the Apple 5S.
-One can envision many problems or snafus occurring with Trust API.
-You friend picks your phone up to make a simple call and the phone locks.
+One can envision many problems or snafus occurring with it.
+Your friend picks your phone up to make a simple call and the phone locks.
 During an emergency, the phone thinks the owner is NOT the real owner because of stress etc. The security simply fails to connect the dots when detecting the real owner of the phone and locks it.
 Then what?

 This might be in the “Good intentions gone awry” category for technology.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.